Septicon/final_project_ds/data/README.md

 We use the `player_stats.csv` dataset available at
 <https://github.com/Septicon/final_project_ds/blob/master/data/player_stats.csv>

-This dataset includes information on how the players in a Valorant Tournament.
+This dataset includes information on how well the players in a Valorant Tournament played.

 The data fields included are: Players, Countries, Teams, Agents, Maps, K, D, A, KD, KDA, ACS/Map, K/Map, D/Map, A/Map